-This quick Indian style masala french toast is so easy to whip up and is so filling, you can actually plan this as a working lunch or even as a weeknight dinner.
-I serve the sizzling desi masala french toast with an accompaniment of ketchup, green chutney or spicy sriracha.
+This quick Indian-style masala french toast is so easy to whip up and is so filling, you can actually plan this as a working lunch or even as a weeknight dinner.
+I serve the sizzling desi masala french toast with an accompaniment of ketchup, green chutney, or spicy sriracha.
 Can you imagine the burst of flavors in every bite?
 My family also loves to pair this meal with a piping hot cup of masala chai.
-The combination is just….aaahh, mind blowing!
+The combination is just….Aaah, mind-blowing!

 Here are some of my pro tips to make the best savory french toast:

 - Preferably use a firm bread for this recipe

 - If using a softer bread, keep the slices in the refrigerator for at least 30 mins

 - Chop the onions and chilies as finely as you can, this way they will stick easily to the bread

 - Whip up the spicy egg mixture in a wide bowl in which you can easily soak the bread